keegoid-nr/useful-scripts/utils/pr_tracker/README.md

     **Note on SSO**: Some organizations, including New Relic, require you to authorize your Personal Access Token for use with SSO.
 After creating your token, you may need to click "Configure SSO" or "Authorize" next to its name on the [tokens page](https://github.com/settings/tokens) to grant it access.

 2. **Define Authors**
-    Create a file named `authors.json` in the project directory.
-Add the GitHub usernames of the engineers you want to track in the following format:
+    Create a file named `authors.csv` in the project directory.
+It must contain a single column header named `username`.
+Add the GitHub usernames of the engineers you want to track, one per line:

-    ```json
-    {
-      "authors": [
-        "github-username-1",
-        "github-username-2",
-        "another-user"
-      ]
-    }
+    ```csv
+    username
+    github-username-1
+    github-username-2
+    another-user
     ```

 3. **Change Target Repository (Optional)**